 Chief Creative Officer

 Ann Mashburn, chief creative officer of Mashburn LLC, began her career in New York in 1984 as an assistant to Vogue fashion editor and stylist Polly Mellen.
 She subsequently served as an editor and stylist for Glamour, then as a stylist for J.Crew—where she met her husband, Sid.
 The couple moved to Atlanta in 2007 and opened the Sid Mashburn men’s shop.
-Ann Mashburn served as chief financial officer and chief operating officer during the first three years, and in 2010 she opened the Ann Mashburn shop as a women’s counterpoint.
-Ann and Sid shops are now in Houston, Dallas, and Washington, D.C., with a men’s-only shop in Los Angeles.
-In 2018 the Mashburns expanded the footprint of their flagship Atlanta store with the opening of an adjacent coffee shop and experiential lifestyle concept shop.
+Ann served as chief financial officer and chief operating officer during the first three years, and in 2010 she opened the Ann Mashburn shop as a women’s counterpoint.
+Ann and Sid shops are also in Houston, Dallas, and Washington, D.C.

 Education: University of Colorado Boulder

-Sid Mashburn serves as CEO and designer of Mashburn LLC.
+Sid Mashburn serves as executive chairman and designer of Mashburn LLC.
 He began his career in New York as the first men’s designer at J.Crew, and was subsequently recruited to Polo Ralph Lauren.
 Mashburn went on to serve as vice president of design at Tommy Hilfiger and senior vice president of design at Lands’ End.
 In 2007 Mashburn and his wife, Ann, moved to Atlanta, where they opened the men’s shop Sid Mashburn.
-In 2010 they expanded the business with Ann Mashburn, a women’s line and shop, followed by the launch of e-commerce sites in 2011 to serve the brand’s expanding customer base outside of Atlanta.
-In 2018 the Mashburns expanded the footprint of their flagship Atlanta store with the opening of an adjacent coffee shop and experiential lifestyle concept shop.
+In 2010, they expanded the business with Ann Mashburn, a women’s line and shop, followed by the launch of e-commerce sites in 2011 to serve the brand’s expanding customer base outside of Atlanta.
+Ann and Sid shops are also in Houston, Dallas, Washington, D.C., Los Angeles, and most recently, New York City.

 Education: University of Mississippi

-Kabir Barday is president and CEO of OneTrust, a privacy, security, and third-party risk technology platform used by more than 4,000 companies across 100 countries.
-With headquarters in Atlanta and London, OneTrust employs nearly 1,000 people across nine global offices.
+Kabir Barday is the founder and CEO of OneTrust, a privacy, security, and third-party risk technology platform utilized by 12,000 customers around the globe.
+Headquartered in Atlanta and London, OneTrust employs 2,500 people across nine global offices.
 Barday, who founded the company in 2016, oversees all aspects of OneTrust’s product development, operations, and sales internationally.
-In 2019 OneTrust was one of Forbes’s World’s Most Innovative Companies.
+Since its founding, the company has been awarded over 200 patents and acquired nine companies.
+In 2022, OneTrust was recently recognized in Forbes’s Cloud 100 list.
 Barday sits on the advisory boards for the Future of Privacy Forum, the Center for Information Policy Leadership, the International Association of Privacy Professionals, the Cloud Security Alliance, and Shared Assessments.